 The only meal that is served in the guesthouse is breakfast.
 It's a generous spread of charcuterie, cheeses, fruit, croissants / rolls, jam, tea, coffee and fresh juices (a zingy blood-orange juice when I stayed), plus eggs to order.
 You can have it in your bedroom, or in the main reception room, at a long polished table along with other guests - a lovely sociable start to the day.

-For lunch and dinner there’s a growing choice of excellent restaurants in Florence, serving everything from authentic Tuscan fare (e.g. the legendary and highly sociable I Latini) through new-generation ‘cucina Toscana rivisitata’ (e.g. Garbo) to the new-in-2012 Gucci café, attached to the museum.
+For lunch and dinner there’s a growing choice of excellent restaurants in Florence, serving everything from authentic Tuscan fare (e.g. the legendary and highly sociable I Latini) through new-generation ‘cucina Toscana rivisitata’ (e.g. La Buchetta) to the Gucci café, attached to the museum.
 But there are also some horrible tourist dives with Japanese menus, dry pizzas and limp chips – ask staff for the latest intelligence, or consult our city guide.

 The upstairs flats are perfect for families with one or two children of any age – though you should remember that sofa-beds are often rather short for fully-grown kids, while the loft in Umberto has very little headroom and steep stairs.
 Extra beds are available for a supplement.

 Extra Beds Available

 Just off one of the city’s two main squares, near some of the finest shops.

 There are some flights to Florence Peretola airport.
 However, most people fly to Pisa Galileo.
 Rome and Milan airports are about 3 hours from Florence.

 From the Airport